spencer-shadley/completed-class/class-content/19-React/01-Activities/18-Stu_FunWithForms/README.md

 ## Instructions

-- Replace your React application's `src` folder with [Unsolved/src](Unsolved/src).
+- Replace your React application's `src` directory with [Unsolved/src](Unsolved/src).
 Stop the dev server if it is already running.
 Start the app in dev mode by running `npm start`.

 - Update the `Form` component to add the following: